srmtlab/IBIS_creator/README.md

 ```

 Open `local_settings.json` and add  element  in "ALLOWED_HOSTS", "VIRTUOSO_USER", "VIRTUOSO_PASSWORD"
-- "ALLOWED_HOSTS" : the host/domain names that IBIS CREATOR can serve in "ALLOWED_HOSTS"
+- "ALLOWED_HOSTS" : the host/domain names that IBIS CREATOR can serve
 - "VIRTUOSO_USER" : user which has the permission to edit Virtuoso RDF store
 - "VIRTUOSO_PASSWORD" : password which "VIRTUOSO_USER" has